Invary/cnc/README.md

 To change the GRBL configuration, follow the steps below. <br />

+1. Access GRBL board with browser <br />
-1. Download the configuration file from GRBL board to your PC <br />
+2. Download the configuration file from GRBL board to your PC <br />
-2. Edit the configuration file on your PC <br />
+3. Edit the configuration file on your PC <br />
-3. Upload the file to GRBL board <br />
+4. Upload the file to GRBL board <br />
-4. Restart GRBL board <br />
+5. Restart GRBL board <br />
 <br />

 Here is my [CNC3040Z configuration file](https://github.com/Invary/cnc/blob/main/cnc3040z.yaml) <br />